 Add in some “regular” tourism.
 Most host cities are exceptional destinations with or without the Games, and can be even better during the Olympics when even the non-sports attractions will get caught up in Olympic fever and put their best foot forward.
 Definitely visit some non-Olympic events to get a feel for the host city and country while you are there.

-Get official info.
 For details on transportation, venue locations, things to do and see, and more, the official site of the Local Organizing Committee is the place to start.
-Here are the sites for the next few Olympic Games: Tokyo 2020, Beijing 2022, Paris 2024, Milan Cortina 2026, and Los Angeles 2028.
+Here are the sites for the next few Olympic Games: Paris 2024, Milan Cortina 2026, and Los Angeles 2028.
 For safety tips, you might also want to check the State Department’s country information and travel advisories.

-Ed Hewitt has covered the last five Olympic Games as the publisher and founder of row2k.com.
+Ed Hewitt has covered several previous Olympic Games as the publisher and founder of row2k.com.
 His writing and photography have appeared in dozens of magazines, newspapers, websites, films, and other media.